mastodon/documentation/content/en/entities/FilterKeyword.md

 ---
 title: FilterKeyword
-description: Represents a keyword that, if matched, should cause the filter action to be taken.
+summary: Represents a keyword that, if matched, should cause the filter action to be taken.
 menu:
   docs:
     parent: entities